bhopavai/NexGen-Design-Solution/content/pages/index.md

       Transforming ideas into intuitive digital solutions with precision and creativity.
     text: >

-      At **NexGen Design Solution** offers the best-awarded SaaS product design service in Bangladesh.
-We craft intuitive, user-focused designs using Figma and Spline to drive growth and engagement for your business.
+      As the CEO and Founder of **NexGen Design Solution**, I provide the best-awarded SaaS product design service in Bangladesh.
+With expertise in Figma and Spline, I create user-centric designs that drive growth and engagement, helping businesses achieve their digital goals.
     actions:
       - label: Get started
         altText: ''